mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 To authenticate the user you get the `user` from the database and compare if the passwords match with `bcrypt.compare(password, user.passwordHash)`.

-If the passwords match a `Set-Cookie` HTTP response header is set with the `user.id` as the session ID and options.
+If the passwords match a `Set-Cookie` HTTP response header is set with the `user.userAuthToken` as the session ID and options.

 > 🐿️ The name `session` for the cookie is arbitrary — you can name the cookie whatever you want.